Staten Island Ferry: 21st century

-The new century featured the city's deadliest mass-transit incident in 50 years.
-On October 15, 2003, at 3:21 pm EDT, Andrew J. Barberi collided with a pier on the eastern end of the St. George ferry terminal, killing eleven people, seriously injuring many others, and tearing a huge gash in the lowest of the three passenger decks.
-The incident spurred an investigation into safety practices aboard the ferry, as well as an accident investigation by the National Transportation Safety Board.
+The new century brought the city's deadliest mass-transit incident in 50 years.
+On October 15, 2003, at 3:21 pm EDT, Andrew J. Barberi collided with a pier on the eastern end of the St. George ferry terminal, killing 11 people, seriously injuring many others, and tearing a huge gash in the lowest of the three passenger decks.
+The incident spurred an investigation into safety practices aboard the ferry and an accident investigation by the National Transportation Safety Board.
 Andrew J. Barberi's captain at the time of the incident was fired.
 The ferryboat returned to service in 2004.

-The St. George terminal was also the site of two minor ramming incidents.
+The St. George terminal also saw two more minor pier collisions.
 On July 1, 2009, at 7:09 pm EDT, Sen. John J. Marchi lost power and hit a pier at full speed, resulting in 15 minor injuries.
-The boat was cited as having a history of electrical problems since being put into service in 2005.
-A similar incident at the same location occurred on May 8, 2010, at 9:20 am EDT.
-As the then-recently-rebuilt Andrew J. Barberi approached the dock, the reverse thrust failed to respond; and the boat could not slow down.
+The four-year-old boat had a history of electrical problems.
+On May 8, 2010, at 9:20 am EDT, Andrew J. Barberi approached the dock, the reverse thrust failed to respond, and the boat could not slow down.
 Thirty-seven of the 252 passengers on board were injured.

-In addition, several riders were injured on December 22, 2022, when a fire broke out on the Sandy Ground as it was traveling to St. George.
+Several riders were injured on December 22, 2022, when a fire broke out on the Sandy Ground as it was traveling to St. George.